-- Bench Heading $\stackrel{\textbf{0.0}}{\clubsuit}$ which sets the direction of the design slope (mainfall). - Bench Elevation which you can use to set a relative on absolute reference elevation.
+- Bench Heading 🐝 which sets the direction of the design slope (mainfall). - Bench Elevation which you can use to set a relative of or absolute for reference elevation.

 Tap the blue icon to bench your machine or touch and hold the icon to open the relevant settings screen and then edit as required.